APB2471/pygame-STC/README.md

 SAVE THE CITY

-A simple and fun game created for a high school project to bring awareness to emergency preparation.
+A simple and fun game created to bring awareness to emergency preparation.

 ## How to play: